oleneyl/nmr_dti/preprocess/README.md

-data_utils
+/preprocess
 ===========
-Data loading tools for network training / preprocessing.
+Data loading tools for network training and preprocessing.

 # XMLManager